idra-lab/haptic_interface_ROS2/README.md

    ```bash
    sudo apt-get install libpciaccess-dev
    ```
-The next requirements are needed only if the virtual fixtures are used, otherwise you can delete the `vf_control` package
+The next requirements is needed only if the virtual fixtures are used.
 - OpenMP
   ```
   sudo apt install libomp-dev